guilhermeUpToTask/fashion_ai_codebase/Old_Roadmap.md

 The crop with the highest similarity score is marked as the is_primary=True item.
 The others are is_primary=False.
 Prioritize the Primary Vector: When creating the final vector for recommendations, you can give more weight to the primary item's vector.
 Result: Your database now distinguishes between the main product and other clothing items that happen to be in the photo, preventing recommendation pollution.
+This filtering should be happening in the storing task. before storing the cloth.only the primary will be saved into the vector db.
 4. Create a Data-Quality Flywheel (Human-in-the-Loop)
 Problem: No ML model is perfect.
 You need a way to correct its mistakes and use those corrections to make the model better over time.
 Solution: Build a Simple Correction UI